tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 - Segmentation: Divides memory into variable-sized segments based on the logical structure of the program, such as code, data, stack, etc.
 - The size of each segment is variable
+  - So segmentation only leads to external fragmentation
 - External fragmentation v.s. internal fragmentation
   - Internal: Occurs if a page is not completely filled
   - External: Happens when free memory is divided into non-contiguous chunks.